Click a tab below to view our various leadership staff.

 Joni BrownDirector of Music Ministries

 Joni Mabry Brown is originally from Lee County, Virginia.
 She received her B. S. in Music Education from Western Carolina University and her Master’s of Music Education degree from the University of South Carolina.
 She taught band and choir in Skyland, North Carolina and Columbia, South Carolina before taking a position as band director at Bates Middle School in Sumter.
 After her retirement, she accepted her current position at First Presbyterian Church in 2012.
-She directs the Chancel Choir, Joy Ringers, Youth Bells, and instrumental ensembles.
+She directs the Chancel Choir, Joy Ringers, and instrumental ensembles.
 She is an active member of the Presbyterian Association of Musicians, American Choral Directors Association and Handbell Musicians of America.
-She is married to David R. Brown, a retired CPA.
-They live in Sumter with their SPCA rescue dog, Sasha.
+She is lives in Sumter with her SPCA rescue dog, Emmie.

 Marian CarnesDirector of Preschool & Kindergarten